Acceptance by Design

 Why You Feel Behind A 14-Day Practice to Recognize Your Worth and Live with Dignity

-If you feel trapped in systems that underestimate you, this is for you.
+If you feel capable but quietly trapped in conditions that don’t reflect your effort, this is for you.

 Before we talk about productivity, plans, or progress, we begin here: